Naked Crab Man (CRABFURIE) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Naked Crab Man Historical Price

-According to the latest data gathered on Naked Crab Man live price page, the current price of Naked Crab Man is 0USD.
+According to the latest data gathered on Naked Crab Man live price page, the current price of Naked Crab Man is 0.000012USD.
 The circulating supply of Naked Crab Man(CRABFURIE) is

 In the past 24 hours, Naked Crab Man has shown a price movement of